BhavanaNannuru/cyber_security_journal/unfiltered.md

+# Day 1 – Uff!!
+Did it!
+📅 Date: 7 June 2025
-1. Day 1: Looks too much to go through.
+ Looks too much to go through.
 Can understand what I'm reading.
 I also feel I'm missing something along the way.
 Day 1 bricks laid, more to go!

+ # Day 2 –
+📅 Date: 8 June 2025
+It was a pretty easy job today.
+Needed to install vmware and debian.
+Rest of the tools were already installed by default!
+Job done perfect!
+Look's like the 2nd brick is laid down pretty firmly!